 1. The cemeteries are open daily to visitors.
-We display the times on notices at the cemetery gates and on our website: www.westsuffolk.gov.uk/cemetery
+We display the times on notices at the cemetery gates and on the West Suffolk Council website: Births and deaths

 Note: Opening times will change according to the seasons.

 Rights of use or admission